litmusautomation/litmus-mcp-server/README.md

 ## STDIO with Claude Desktop

-This MCP server supports local connections with Claude Desktop and other applications via Standard file Input/Output (STDIO): https://modelcontextprotocol.io/legacy/concepts/transports
+This MCP server also supports local connections with Claude Desktop and other applications via Standard file Input/Output (STDIO): https://modelcontextprotocol.io/legacy/concepts/transports

 To use STDIO: Clone, edit config.py to enable STDIO, run the server as a local process, and update Claude Desktop MCP server configuration file to use the server: